 If you are using a Windows PC, probably you’d have seen this message, especially while trying to install applications from some not-so-popular vendors on your computer.

 There isn’t anything to worry about this message- it’s just a warning that you can simply ignore.
-Here, I can summarize the cause of this problem in one sentence, “Windows fails to recognize publisher of that program.”
+Here, I can summarize the cause of this problem in one sentence, “Windows fails to recognize the publisher of that program.”

-How this explanation seems to you?
+How this explanation seem to you?
 If you’ve doubts, try to install programs from any recognized software vendors.
 For example, let’s try to install Remo Recover 4.0 on the same PC.
 Perhaps, you’d see a pop-up like this.

-Here you can see Windows has identified the program as a verified publisher – which did not happen with the first program.
-This happens because of Microsoft’s policy that asks vendors to get the approval as verified publisher.
-For this, the vendor needs to earn a code signing certificate for their product from a trusted third party provider like DigiCert.
+Here you can see Windows has identified the program as a verified publisher - which did not happen with the first program.
+This happens because of Microsoft's policy that asks vendors to get approval as verified publishers.
+For this, the vendor needs to earn a code signing certificate for their product from a trusted third-party provider like DigiCert.
 Consumers often trust programs powered by these certificates like shrink-wrapped programs they purchase from a retail store.
 Actually, a code signing certificate is nothing more than a document for validating a program in order to prove it has not been altered by a third party.

 Also, you can't blindly consider that an unverified program will disrupt your system.
 So it doesn't matter if a program is verified or unverified, sometimes these programs can put your PC at risk.

 Precaution you should take before Running an Unverified Program

 It is always best to run a verified program, but if you still want to run a program from an unknown source ignoring the security warning, it is recommended to at least create a system restore point.
 So that you can always restore the system to a previous working state if something goes wrong.